phaserjs/phaser/README.md

 * PIXI.TextureSilentFail is a boolean that defaults to `false`.
 If `true` then `PIXI.Texture.setFrame` will no longer throw an error if the texture dimensions are incorrect.
 Instead `Texture.valid` will be set to `false` (#1556)
 * InputHandler.enableDrag with a boundsRect set now takes into account the Sprites anchor when limiting the drag (thanks @unindented #1593)
 * InputHandler.enableDrag with a boundsSprite set now takes into account both the Sprites anchor and the boundsSprite anchor when limiting the drag.
+* Sound in Web Audio now uses AudioContext.onended to trigger when it will stop playing instead of using a time based value.
+This is only used if the sound doesn't loop and isn't an audio sprite, but will give a much more accurate `Sound.onStop` event.
+It also prevents short audio files from being cut off during playback (#1471) and accounts for time spent decoding.

 ### Bug Fixes